-For more information on the programs offered on the Grafton campus or to schedule a course, please contact Officer Andrew Fyvie (Andrew.Fyvie@tufts.edu) at ext.
-8-4900 (on campus) or 508-887-4900.
+For more information about the RAD program on the Grafton campus, please contact Officer Andrew Fyvie via email.

 The RAD system objective is based on the philosophy of choices, “to develop and enhance the option of self defense so that they may become more viable considerations to the woman who is attacked.”
 It is a completely natural response when an individual resists during a violent encounter.
 Yet, unless a woman has developed her options of resistance with education and training, the resistance she attempts may be futile.
 We try to strengthen innate survival techniques by making her options more available.
 Preparation through education and training is usually the best way to survive an assault situation.
 The class ends with a simulation scenario where the student is able to employ self defense techniques in the training environment.